 Farmworkers are identified as persons whose primary source of income is seasonal agricultural labor.
 Their housing needs stem from their relatively low income and job instability.
-According to the 2014-2018 ACS, 24 residents were employed in the farming, fishing, and forestry category, comprising less than 0.1 percent of the total employed population.
+Permanent and seasonal farmworker data is available only at the county level.
+According to the 2017 Census of Agriculture, there were 3,266 farmworkers in Los Angeles County.
+Of the farmworkers countywide, 1,749 (54 percent) were employed 150 days or more and 1,517 (46 percent) were employed for less than 150 days.
+While there is a substantial farmworker population in the County, very few reside in Gardena.
+According to the 2014-2018 ACS, 24 residents in the City were employed in the farming, fishing, and forestry category, comprising less than 0.1 percent of the total employed population.
 Gardena is located in a highly urbanized area of Los Angeles County and any major agricultural uses in the immediate vicinity ceased decades ago.
-There is no evidence of a sizeable community of migrant farm workers residing within city limits, as the great distance between the City and agricultural areas makes the commuting cost prohibitive.
-Given that so few residents are employed in this industry, the housing needs of farm workers can be addressed by the overall programs for affordable housing, such as rent subsidies, and affordable new incentives for construction.
+There is no evidence of a sizeable community of migrant farm workers residing within City limits, as the great distance between the City and agricultural areas makes the commuting cost prohibitive.
+Given that so few residents are employed in this industry, the housing needs of farmworkers can be addressed by the overall programs for affordable housing, such as rent subsidies, and affordable new incentives for construction.